danger

 Chapter 12 Public Facilities and Works

-Article 1 Recreation Areas
+Article 1 Recreational and Natural Areas

 Section 12-102 Regulations and Restrictions.

-The Council or the Commissioner to whom authority has been delegated may make regulations and impose restrictions on public use of parks, recreational areas and facilities as found needed and appropriate, may exclude some or all kinds of vehicles from all or particular areas of any park or facilities, may limit to a particular class or classes of persons those permitted to use any particular area or facility if the limitation is not based on race, color, creed or national origin, and may restrict the kinds and times of public use.
-[New sec.
-Nov.
-8, 1966.]
+1. The Mayor may make regulations and impose restrictions on public use of parks, recreational areas and facilities as found needed and appropriate, may exclude some or all kinds of vehicles from all or particular areas of any park or facilities, may limit to a particular class or classes of persons those permitted to use any particular area or facility if the limitation is not based on a protected class under local ordinance, or state or federal law, and may restrict the kinds and times of public use.

 Section 12-103 Fees and Charges.

-The Council may fix fees it finds reasonable for specialized facilities, special services, conveniences, materials or supplies used in a program and for special programs of all kinds.
+1. The Council may fix fees it finds reasonable for specialized facilities, special services, conveniences, materials or supplies used in a program and for special programs of all kinds.
 After their establishment, payment of the fees shall be a condition prerequisite to use or participation.
 Establishment and collection of fees does not change the public character of any area, facility or program.
-[New sec.
-Nov.
-8, 1966.]

 Article 2 Financing of Revenue Producing Facilities